Season 1, Episode 50

 Lorne Brown:

 Unfolds.
 And that twinkle your eye delight.
 Again, I’m going to put myself, I’m going to be vulnerable and I’m going to tell you some of my parenting.
-My child, I have 19 and seven year old, but I was talked into, so this is 18 plus years ago, I was talked into not co-sleeping, your kid has to sleep by himself.
+My child, I have a 19 and 17 year old, but I was talked into, so this is 18 plus years ago, I was talked into not co-sleeping, your kid has to sleep by himself.

 Gordon Neufeld: